BetoNajera9/beto-mn-platform/infra/modules/acm/README.md

 **Why?**
 - Terraform blocks here until validation completes
-- Prevents using an unvalidated certificate in API Gateway
+- Prevents using an unvalidated certificate in API Gateway or CloudFront
 - Ensures certificate is ready before dependent resources are created

 **How it works:**